-El Cielo’s wine tasting tour costs around $15 USD per person and with this tour, we got to try a few different wines and explore their underground cellar while the tour guide explained more about the winemaking process.
-At the end of the tour, we bought a bottle of wine to take home that start at around $20 USD – which you can also purchase at the Latitud 32 restaurant for dinner.
+El Cielo’s wine-tasting tour costs around $15 USD per person and with this tour, we got to try a few different wines and explore their underground cellar while the tour guide explained more about the winemaking process.
+At the end of the tour, we bought a bottle of wine to take home that starts at around $20 USD – which you can also purchase at the Latitud 32 restaurant for dinner.

 L.A.
 CETTO Winery

 Another popular winery to visit in Valle De Guadalupe is L.A.
 CETTO.